 They can change apart from the traditional authority structures.
 They can change outside of any authority at all.
 The institutions that raised them have been inadequate, and are no longer necessary for them.
 Their fathers have failed them.
 They have committed, in this culture, the worst of sins: they believe embarrassing things, and will not listen when those beliefs are challenged.
 Better for them to have committed adultery, or robbery, or anything other than the sin of obsolescence.
 The world has, seemingly, moved on from the faith of D.L.
 Moody and R.A.
 Torrey.
 The liberal wing of the church is finally able to amass a compassionate army that has no use for the old fundamentals of another era.
 Evangelicalism seems to be dying, and that may not be a bad thing for the new voices arising across our nation.

-I think it is.
+I think it is a bad thing.
+In fact, I’m not sure that old-school Evangelical faith is dying out any time soon.
 I think that we have much to learn from one another still.
 We live in the era of the dogmatic overreaction.
 We do not know how to disagree with one another.
 How to listen.
 The laughable irony is that the generation that longs to be heard has never been trained to listen.
 It’s okay.
 Our great-grandparents – and their parents – did not know how to disagree either.
 The way forward isn’t found in new solutions for church life, and won’t be discovered by progressive new ways to reach the lost.
 That’s not where it starts, at least.
 It starts by loving your enemies.
 It starts by embracing humility.
 It all changes when you set your heart to learn from the ones that have the most to teach you – because you decided a long time ago that they had nothing to teach you.
 If we can’t love the whole family of God, even the ones that we fear, or do not understand, or are embarrassed of, how can we love the world?

 Coming Next Week: the conclusion of the series, “The New Era of Faith”.
 What will the church look like a decade from now?